 What I like the most about this latest release is the quality of craftmanship which makes them beautiful and certainly durable.
 The cushioning in the sole unit is quite minimal, the removable EVA insole doing most of the job.
 This is not a surprise for those familiar with classic sneakers but it's a reminder that not only these are no longer fit for sports, they provide limited support if you want to wear them all day.
 As far as the fit goes, they run true to size and they have a decent width, considering how narrow adidas were making the sneakers back in the 80's.

-All in all the adidas Originals Hamburg is a beautiful shoe that is made to last.
+To conclude this short adidas Originals Hamburg review , this is a beautiful shoe that is made to last.
 It's a hard find, especially in US, but you can find them on eBay so you can always try your chance there.